pyxherb/slake/docs/core/runtime/opcode.rst

 .. contents::

-This documentation details opcodes for Swampeak interpreter.
+This documentation details opcodes for Slake interpreter.

 Operand Types
 -------------